 - If you didn’t replace or seal the damaged wood after a termite or carpenter ant infestation, acrobat ants will be happy to move into the existing tunnels.

 - Like most ants, acrobat ants travel along scent trails.
-If you notice a line of ants marching toward your home or scavenging for resources inside, ring the alarm.
+If you notice a line of ants marching toward your home or business scavenging for resources inside, ring the alarm and call Brody Brothers today!

 As a Home Protection Plan customer, if you’re not satisfied with our pest control service, we will service your home at no additional cost until your issue is solved or receive your money back from your last scheduled service.